Aditya-Asthana/data_structures_project/README.md

 To test our code, enter "cd build" in the terminal to get to our build folder.

 Run "make" in your terminal.
+If you have an issue with make, enter "clear" first and then try again.

 Then run "./test" in your terminal.
 This will run our test cases.